rebowldev/CalculatorService/README.md

 All endpoints accept JSON or XML formats:

 * Requests: By setting Content-Type header to "application/json" or "application/xml"
-* Responses: By setting "format" query parameter to "json" or "xml (i.e. /calculator/add?format=xml).
+* Responses: By setting optional "format" query parameter to "json" or "xml (i.e. /calculator/add?format=xml).
 Default response format is JSON.

+### Logging

+Server API logs requests and responses information to console and file.
+For logging to file it uses NLog implementation using daily file rotation.
+It keeps up to 100 log files.
+To modify NLog configuration use nlog.config file.

 ## Client Usage